 As the introduction to the Astronomy Graduate Program indicates, there are two possible paths toward a PhD in astronomy.
 Students starting with a Bachelor's degree (or a Master's degree in a field unrelated to astronomy) take a series of courses and research projects during their first two years.
 Students who already have a Master's degree or equivalent in astronomy, physics, or a closely related field are exempt from many of the requirements.
 Both paths converge at the Qualifying Examination, which is required of all students.
 Subsequently, all students propose a dissertation topic in the Comprehensive Examination, research and write a PhD dissertation, and defend it in a Final Examination.

 Most students enter our program with Bachelor's degrees.
 During their first two years, they are required to take a series of courses and to undertake two directed research projects.
-They progress toward the PhD by taking the Qualifying Exam by the start of their fifth semester.
+They progress toward the PhD by taking the Qualifying Exam about one month after the end of their fourth semester.

 The departmental requirements for students entering the PhD program with a Bachelor's degree are a super-set of the requirements for students earning a "non-thesis" (Plan B) Master's degree; consequently, students passing the Qualifying Exam earn a MS degree while continuing toward the PhD.
 See "Receiving the MS degree" for instructions on how to collect your sheepskin.